bgord/knowledge/README.md

 - List all branches
 - What are conventional commits?
 - Restore a version of a file from given hash
+- Change the location after a repo name change

 ### [graphql](graphql.md)
 - Which packages should be used to setup a basic GraphQL server for Node.js?